zosealge/YeOldeWorld/README.md

 # Compilation

-- provide the enet and raylib libraries into '/src'
+- provide the enet and raylib static libraries into '/src'
      - libraylib.a compiled from latest raylib version
      - libenet.a compiled from zpl-c/enet
      - raylib.h to /src/inc